hdShang/arxiv-daily/docs/cs-CL/2025-09-11/papers/250909871v1-emulating-public-opinion-a-proof-of-concept-of-ai-generated-syntheti.md

 ---
 layout: default
-title: Emulating Public Opinion: A Proof-of-Concept of AI-Generated Synthetic Survey Responses for the Chilean Case
+title: "Emulating Public Opinion: A Proof-of-Concept of AI-Generated Synthetic Survey Responses for the Chilean Case"
 ---

 # Emulating Public Opinion: A Proof-of-Concept of AI-Generated Synthetic Survey Responses for the Chilean Case